lamek/angular-crudy-bot/README.md

-# Angular database schema bot sample
+# Angular database schema sample

 Developer sample written in Angular, demonstrating how to use Function Calling in the Gemini API to collaboratively and iteratively create a database schema